 The symbolic view of Eucharist is not at all a recent view point.
 It is an ancient view as proved by many early Christians.

-By the way, just like early Christians, I will never give the Eucharist to a dog because this would show disrespect for the thing (body of Jesus) it represents.
-The Eucharist is holy in the sense that it's used to represent the holy body of Jesus.
+By the way, just like early Christians, I would agree the Eucharist is holy in the sense that it's used to represent the holy Body of Jesus.

-I'm glad to learn from Dr. Joe Mizzi that many early Christians correctly viewed the Eucharist as symbol and didn't subject themselves to bondage as Augustine pointed out.
+I'm glad to learn from [Name hidden] that many early Christians correctly viewed the Eucharist as symbol and didn't subject themselves to bondage as Augustine pointed out.

 Sincerely,